chris9740/swiftdns/README.md

 # Swiftdns

-Swiftdns is a privacy-focused DNS client for Linux.
+Swiftdns is a privacy-focused DNS client tailored for debian distributions.

 ## Project